benfc1993/p5-typescript/README.md

 # p5-ts

-P5 Js typescript skeleton project
+P5 ts typescript skeleton project

+Allows use of Js modules

+tsc to compile and browserify to host and provide hot reload

 to run: yarn start